afrittoli/mymontessorichild_crawler/README.md

 # mymontessorychild crawler

-Simple bash script to crawl images out of the pre-school web-site.
+Simple bash script to crawl images out of the pre-school childer observations web-site.
+It builds a simple HTML portfolio of observations.

-This doesn't use any stable API, it's reverse engineered from the web site HTML to it may break at any time.
+This doesn't use any stable API, it's reverse engineered from the web site HTML so it may break at any time.

 Dependencies:
 * security: MacOS cli to access keychains.
 Used to grab the username